GSA-TTS/gitlab-ci-rails-template/README.md

 #### Credentials and other Secrets

+1. Store variables that must be secret using [CircleCI Environment Variables](https://circleci.com/docs/2.0/env-vars/)
+1. Add the appropriate `--var` addition to the `cf push` line on the deploy job

+1. Store variables that must be secret using [GitHub Environment Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-environment)
+1. Add the appropriate `--var` addition to the `cf_command` line on the deploy action like the existing `rails_master_key`

 #### Non-secrets

 Configuration that changes from staging to production, but is public, should be added to `config/deployment/staging.yml` and `config/deployment/production.yml`

+## Monitoring with New Relic

+The [New Relic Ruby agent](https://docs.newrelic.com/docs/apm/agents/ruby-agent/getting-started/introduction-new-relic-ruby) has been installed for monitoring this application.

+The config lives at `config/newrelic.yml`, and points to a [FEDRAMP version of the New Relic service as its host](https://docs.newrelic.com/docs/security/security-privacy/compliance/fedramp-compliant-endpoints/).
+To access the metrics dashboard, you will need to be connected to VPN.

+### Getting started

+To get started sending metrics via New Relic APM:
+1. Add your New Relic license key to the Rails credentials with key `new_relic_key`.
+1. Optionally, update `app_name` entries in `config/newrelic.yml` with what is registered for your application in New Relic
+1. Comment out the `agent_enabled: false` line in `config/newrelic.yml`
+1. Add the [Javascript snippet provided by New Relic](https://docs.newrelic.com/docs/browser/browser-monitoring/installation/install-browser-monitoring-agent) into `application.html.erb`.
+It is recommended to vary this based on environment (i.e. include one snippet for staging and another for production).
+## Analytics

+Digital Analytics Program (DAP) code has been included for the Production environment, associated with GSA.

+If Rtci is for another agency, update the agency line in `app/views/layouts/application.html.erb`

 ## Documentation